WordPress Traffic Automation Blueprint – Part 3 (Configuration)

 Reading

-Settings Menu - Reading Settings Section
+WordPress Settings - Reading Settings

-Discussion
+Discussion Settings

-WordPress Settings - Discussion Settings Screen
+Global Settings - Discussion Settings Section

-(Global Settings – Discussion Settings Screen)
+(WordPress Settings – Discussion Settings)

 Permalinks

-Settings Menu - Permalinks Section
+WordPress Settings - Permalinks

-(WordPress Settings – Permalink Settings)
+(Settings Menu – Permalink Settings)

-Configuring permalink URLs
+Configuring SEO-friendly URLs

 (Configuring SEO-friendly URLs)

-WordPress provides users with plugins that can add just about every kind of functionality imaginable to your website, including plugins that add traffic generation capabilities.
+WordPress provides users with plugins that can add just about every kind of functionality to your website, including plugins that add traffic generation capabilities.

-Blog Defender
+Blog Defender Security Plugin

 WordPress SEO Plugins – Yoast SEO

-A plugin like Yoast SEO (formerly known as WordPress SEO by Yoast) can improve your site’s search engine optimization.
-Properly configured, this plugin not only makes your site easier for search engines like Google to index, it also lets you configure how your content will show up in Google’s search results and social media sites Facebook, Twitter, and Google+.
+Use a plugin like Yoast SEO (previously called WordPress SEO by Yoast) to improve your SEO.
+Properly configured, the Yoast SEO plugin not only makes your site easier for search engines like Google and Bing to find and index, it also lets you configure how your content will show up in Google’s search results and social media sites Facebook, Twitter, and GooglePlus.

-Social Sharing Plugins
+WordPress Social Plugins

 As well as configuring various plugins, many WordPress themes also include features that help improve your site’s traffic generation capabilities.